5 Sneaky Building Design Mistakes: Energy Saving Tips for Indian Homes

 5. Poor Building Envelope Design

-We design it to be:
+We design envelopes to be:

-Cavity walls to block heat
+- Cavity walls to block heat

-Ventilated facades that let the envelope breathe
+- Ventilated facades that allow the envelope to breathe

 The SARV Takeaway